Contact: Anne Watson email

 (I have retired from University of Oxford where I was Professor of Mathematics Education.
 I have worked extensively in many countries with teachers (preservice and inservice), teacher educators and researchers in all phases.

 I served on the Advisory Committee on Mathematics Education and was a main author for their report on the Mathematical Needs of Learners.
 I also became an active member of the Mathematics Expert Panel that advised on the National Curriculum.
 I am a member of the Association of Teachers of Mathematics (ATM), the British Society for Research into the Learning of Mathematics, the International Group for the Psychology of Mathematics Education and the Higher Education Academy.
 I also have Fellowships of the International Society for Design and Development in Education, and the Institute for Mathematics and its Applications.
 I am one of the editors of the journal Teaching Mathematics and its Applications.
-With my husband, John Mason, and Malcolm Swan I run an Annual Institute of Mathematics Pedagogy for four days in July/August in Oxford.
+With my husband, John Mason, (and the late Malcolm Swan) I run an Annual Institute of Mathematics Pedagogy for four days in July/August in Oxford.
 Recently Jenni Back and Corinne Angier have joined us as leaders.
 I am an erratic attender at the local Mathsjam.

 I was a mathematics teacher and head of department in secondary schools in areas of social disadvantage.
 I led one of the school mathematics departments which pioneered a curriculum based on problem solving and investigation, under the auspices of the Association of Teachers of Mathematics.
 Our school results rose significantly at the time.
 Since then I have geared my research towards aspects of mathematics teaching that would make a difference to mathematics learning and expectations for all students.